Igorxp5/whatsapp-insights/README.md

 - **--msg-store:** If you have saved ```msgstore.db``` out of the project workspace in you can pass the path to it here.
 - **--chromedriver:** Pass here the **chromedriver** binary for your Chrome brower version.
+- **--output:** Directory where to save the contacts profile images.
+- **--update-existent-images:** Extract contacts profile images even it is already downloaded.

 See more options running ```python main.py extract-profile-images --help```.